 Kri- The Bathtub Project

-Kri (they/them/their) is the architect of The Bathtub Project.
-"The Bathtub Project is intentionally intimate, creating space for artists, activists and humans of all kinds to fully share thoughts, fears, dreams, and life experiences."
-Kri is also an artist of words.
-Throughout our interview, I was amazed with their honesty and authenticity.
-They inspired me to live more into myself.
+Kri is the architect of The Bathtub Project.
+"The Bathtub Project is intimate, creating space for artists, activists and humans of all kinds to fully share thoughts, fears, dreams, and life experiences."
+Throughout our interview, I was amazed with their authenticity and felt entirely inspired.
 I hope you leave feeling inspired as well!